 About the Michigan Renewable Energy Certification System (MIRECS)

 The Michigan Renewable Energy Certification System (MIRECS) was established by the Michigan Public Service Commission (Commission or MPSC) under authority conferred by 2008 PA 295.
-MIRECS is administered by APX, pursuant to a contract with the State of Michigan, Department of Energy, Labor & Economic Growth in October 2009.
-The Michigan Renewable Energy Certification System (MIRECS) issues, tracks, and enables retirement and trading of Michigan Renewable Energy Credits (RECs), Advanced Cleaner Energy (ACECs), and Michigan Incentive Renewable Energy Credits (ICs) under the state’s Clean, Renewable and Efficient Energy Act.
+The MIRECS is administered by APX, Inc., pursuant to a contract with the State of Michigan, Department of Energy, Labor & Economic Growth.
+MIRECS enables retirement and trading of Michigan Renewable Energy Credits (RECs), and Michigan Incentive Renewable Energy Credits (IRECs), and beginning in November 2018, Energy Waste Reduction Credits (EWRCs) and Thermal Energy converted into RECs under the State’s Clean, Renewable and Efficient Energy Act.